abhijith/rule-engine/design.md

 #### Flow of control:
 --

-* Advert matching
+* Advertisement matching
   - Webserver accepts requests
   - Advertisement selector iterates through _live_ and _available_ advertisements.
   - Rule evaluates request against advertisement constraints and returns true|false.
   - An advertisement is returned if one or more advertisements satisfy the constraints (ties are broken arbitrarily).
-  - Views are updated when an advert is selected
+  - Views are updated when an Advertisement is selected

-* Advert get
+* Advertisement get
-  - Lookups the id in the DB and returns an advert with the specified id is found
+  - Lookups the id in the DB and returns an Advertisement with the specified id is found

 #### Component descriptions